-Today the Rumsfeld Foundation announced the 13 professionals who were selected to participate in the Fall 2017 session of the Central Asia-Caucasus Fellowship Program.
-Launched in 2008, the Program is a partnership with the Central Asia-Caucasus Institute, at the American Foreign Policy Council, which brings rising young leaders from Central Asia, the Caucasus, Afghanistan and Mongolia to the United States to promote better understanding and stronger relations among the people of the ten countries of the region, as well as between the United States and the region.
-The Program aims to foster dialogue and an exchange of ideas among exceptional young professionals working across all sectors and encourages increased regional cooperation.
+The Rumsfeld Foundation is pleased to announce the 12 professionals selected to participate in the Fall 2019 session of the Central Asia-Caucasus Fellowship Program.
+Launched in 2008, the program is a partnership with the Central Asia-Caucasus Institute at the American Foreign Policy Council which brings rising young leaders from Central Asia, the Caucasus, Afghanistan and Mongolia to the United States to promote better understanding and stronger relations among the people of the ten countries of the region, as well as between the United States and the region.
+The program aims to foster dialogue and an exchange of ideas among exceptional young professionals working across all sectors and encourages increased regional cooperation.

-To learn more about the Central Asia-Caucasus Fellowship Program please visit: www.rumsfeldfoundation.org/greater_central_asia/central_asia_caucasus_fellowship_program
+To learn more, visit the Central Asia-Caucasus Fellowship Program page.

 Executive Director, Rumsfeld Foundation